A Guest Blog by Marcus Clarke BSc, MSc

-2. Without Organisation and Time Management, Things Drop
+2. Without Organization and Time Management, Things Drop

 People who are very busy will sometimes say that “they have a lot of balls in the air.”
 This analogy is particularly apt, as even the best jugglers will always drop a ball once in a while.

-When your mind and schedule are organised and your immediate surroundings are free of distraction, you are able to focus on one task at a time, and devote all of your energy and cognitive resources to it.
-This not only leads to better work, but a greater sense of accomplishment.
+When your mind and schedule are organized and your immediate surroundings are free of distraction, you are able to focus on one task at a time and devote all of your energy and cognitive resources to it.
+This not only leads to better work but a greater sense of accomplishment.

-4. It’s Impossible to Track Progress Without Organisation
+4. It’s Impossible to Track Progress Without Organization

 The human mind is notoriously bad at tracking incremental progress.
 Financial investments and compound interest is a great example of this: Very few of us can intuitively grasp how very small amounts of money can grow to large sums through consistent investment and continual compounding.

-5. Keeping Yourself Organised Makes You Feel Better
+5. Keeping Yourself Organized Makes You Feel Better

 Albert Einstein once remarked that a cluttered desk is a sign of a cluttered mind.
 And remember that Einstein lived in a time before computers — a cluttered desktop can be just as frustrating!

-There is a salutary pleasure that accompanies keeping oneself organised.
-When your living space, your work space, your calendar, your daily planner, your notes, your papers, and everything in between is neatly organised and well in hand, a feeling of calm, cool determination will inevitably emerge.
-Try for yourself and see how staying organised can make you feel more clear-headed, can help you sleep better, can make you less distracted, and can cause a positive spiral of mental and physical health benefits.
+There is a salutary pleasure that accompanies keeping oneself organized.
+When your living space, your workspace, your calendar, your daily planner, your notes, your papers, and everything in between is neatly organized and well in hand, a feeling of calm, cool determination will inevitably emerge.
+Try for yourself and see how staying organized can make you feel more clear-headed, can help you sleep better, can make you less distracted, and can cause a positive spiral of mental and physical health benefits.

 In order to change and grow, two things are required: to have positive thoughts, and to have positive actions.
-Without organisation, even the best thoughts and ideas will never get translated into action.
+Without organization, even the best thoughts and ideas will never get translated into action.